 - Competition information

 To create a robust basis for decision-making in the context of M&A due diligence, you need more than just one source of information.
 Do not rely on a single source or only on the free Internet.
-A professional business database provides certainty in the information procurement process and is essential for successful M&A transactions.
+A professional business database provides certainty in the information procurement process and is essential for successful M&A transactions and agreement.

 A heavy burden on the shoulders of M&A Managers

 M&A managers are responsible for preparing for a merger or acquisition.
-Many failed mergers and acquisitions demonstrate that this task is challenging and fraught with risk.
+Many failed mergers and acquirers demonstrate that this task is challenging and fraught with capital risk.

 If the freely available Internet is used for research, there is a risk that information will be inaccurate or that important information – which may be hidden behind paywalls – will be missed.

 The most important criteria for successful research: